Specialties at this Location

 Can I have visitors?

-To get the latest information about visitation, please go to Penn State Health is managing COVID-19.
+To get the latest information on visitation, please go to Penn State Health is managing COVID-19.

 What happens after I am treated?

-If your illness or injury requires admission to Hampden Medical Center, the ED staff will make these arrangements and a staff member will transport you to an available bed.
-If your condition requires treatment that is not available at Hampden Medical Center, the ED staff will facilitate a transfer to an appropriate health care facility.
+If your illness or injury requires admission to Holy Spirit Medical Center, the ED staff will make these arrangements, and a staff member will transport you to an available bed.
+If your condition requires treatment that is not available at Holy Spirit Medical Center, the ED staff will facilitate a transfer to an appropriate health care facility.

 What happens when I am discharged?

 Patients who are discharged will be given complete after-care instructions and prescriptions, as needed.